simplex-chat/simplex-chat/README.md

 ### Welcome word

-**We are working hard to create the most secure and user privacy focused chat in the world** - open source, decentralized, and without the need for global identities of any kind.
-If you believe in the project and would like to support it, you can do so in following ways:
+**We are building the most private and secure chat in the world** - open-source, decentralized, and without global identities of any kind.
+If you would like to support it, you can do so in the following ways:

 - 🌟 **Give the project a star on GitHub** - it's a great feedback we're on the right track and helps us raise the visibility of the project.